Frequently Asked Questions

 What if I require accommodation while writing my exam?

-If you are a student with a documented disability and need exam accommodation, please contact the Centre for Students with Disabilities by calling 416-289-5000, ext.
-2627 before booking your skills assessment with us.
+If you are a student with a documented disability and need exam accommodation, please contact the Centre for Accessible Learning and Counselling Services by calling 416-289-5000, ext.
+3850 before booking your skills assessment with us.

 What if I need to cancel or reschedule my test?